Looking for fun and creative gluing activities for toddlers and kids? You’ve come to the right place!

 Have kids use their glue bottles to trace lines, shapes, letters, numbers, their names.
-We have a free glue practice printable here, but you can use any tracing sheet you have on hand!
+Scroll down to get the free glue practice pages!

 You can even have the child trace letters, numbers, or shapes onto card stock and then, when the glue dries, use the cards for the child to practice tracing with his finger!

 3 || Completing mazes and dot to dots with glue.

 4 || Use glue on play dough mats.